You are currently viewing Paro Taktsang (Tiger’s Nest), the Sacred Place of Guru Rinpoche’s Enlightened Mind

 What to Bring on a Tiger Nest’s Hike

 Since the journey involves mainly trekking, you need to layer your clothes.
 If you are not hiking in the winter, wear a base layer like a t-shirt or a day shirt.
-Pair it up with a fleece jacket or good thermal outerwear.
+Wear it with high-quality thermal gear or a fleece jacket.
 You may want to take it off during mid-day but you will need it as you reach the top.

 Apart from that, we suggest you keep another waterproof jacket or a windshield that you can wear in case it drizzles on the way or if you want to keep yourself extra warm.